spud/dada-antihack/README.md

 resulting in

-	index.php <-- bootstrap file where Antihack is instantiated config/antihack-rules-default.php
+	index.php <-- or bootstrap file where Antihack is instantiated config/antihack-rules-default.php

 ### 3. (Optional) Install the admin config GUI

-This lets you edit firewall rules via a simple web interface.
+This admin GI lets you edit firewall rules via a simple web interface.
-It's strongly recommended to protect this folder with HTTP authentication.
+It's **strongly** recommended to protect this folder with HTTP authentication.

     cp -r vendor/dadatypo/dada-antihack/admin/ antihack-admin/